 General Club Rules:

-Fuel/gas motors operation is from 9:30a.m. to 9:00 p.m.
 Use of the field is restricted to members and their invited guests.
 Valid MAAC or equivalent (AMA) membership is required.
 Pilots only in the pit areas.
 Prior to turning on a transmitter, pilots must obtain frequency clearance, if applicable, from the frequency board.
 Complete a radio range check before the first flight.
-Motors must meet the Club's noise policy.
-Point airplane away from spectator area to start/run motor.
+Electric motors must meet the Club's noise policy.
 Use the pilot stations along the runway while flying.
 Maintain traffic to only one live runway at a time.